ysdexlic/jumping-letters/README.md

 var JumpingLetters = require('jumping-letters');

 // ...
-// The JumpingLetters component takes three props:
+// The JumpingLetters component takes four props:
 //
 // Phrase is the phrase you wish to output
 //